Oxford City Council is redeveloping East Oxford Community Centre to create a sustainable, cultural hub for future generations.

-Ageing buildings on the site are deteriorating, with one building having to be demolished on safety grounds and some parts of another building have already been condemned and are unusable.
-Other buildings in the project plan are near the end of their life and need structural repair work.
+The redevelopment is needed because the site's ageing buildings are deteriorating.
+One building had to be demolished in 2019 on safety grounds and some parts of another building have been condemned and are unusable.

 Community input to the project